forseti-security/helm-charts/charts/forseti-security/README.md

 ```
 Note that certain values are required.
 See the [configuration](#configuration) for details.

-Also note that if in a *Darwin* environment, the `-w 0` flag is not supported for the `base64` command and should be ommitted from the above command.
+Also note that if running on *MacOS*, the `-w 0` flag is not supported for the `base64` command and should be ommitted from the above command.

 ### Upgrading